Opinion | Refusing to cover Armie Hammer turns critics into moralists. That’s not our role.

 But there’s a flip side to this dilemma that I am unsure some critics understand how to navigate yet, and that is refusing to cover a film or director or star over moral concerns about their behavior.
 Such blackballing may make critics feel virtuous.
 But in doing so, they’re conceding that criticism is just another branch of PR — that our power isn’t to shape a comprehensive, wide-ranging discussion of film, but purely to call attention to its existence.

 This dynamic may be at work in the paucity of coverage for “Crisis,” an opioid epidemic drama that stars Gary Oldman, Evangeline Lilly, Michelle Rodriguez, Luke Evans and Greg Kinnear.
 That’s a buzzworthy cast that should have set charts on fire during the pandemic’s slim pickings.
-And yet, almost no one is talking about it, in part because the lineup also includes Armie Hammer, who has been accused of, though not charged with, sexual assault.
+And yet, almost no one is talking about it, in part because the lineup also includes Armie Hammer, who has been accused of, though not charged with, sexual assault, allegations the actor denies.

 Then there’s the case of Woody Allen.
 Because of allegations that he molested his adopted daughter Dylan Farrow, Allen, as legendary critic David Thomson puts it in his new book, “A Light in the Dark: A History of Movie Directors,” “has been made an outcast, a chronic director (at eighty-four) whose films cannot be released in his homeland.”
+(Allen has denied the allegations.)

 Allen’s films can be released in the United States, of course.
 But given critical coolness to him in recent years, the better question is whether distributors who might once have lunged at the opportunity now see him as worth the hassle.
 Despite starring it-boy Timothée Chalamet, Allen’s latest film released in America, “A Rainy Day in New York,” has just 106 reviews on Rotten Tomatoes, just under half the average number of reviews for his previous five films.